HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 The audit results indicate that the median website wastes 0 KB on LCP images, i.e. serves optimized images.
 This leads to the conclusion that many sites are optimizing their LCP resources effectively, although some still need to improve.

 You can reduce image sizes through resizing dimensions and increasing compression.
-Another way to reduce image sizes is by using new image formats like Webp and AVIF, which have better compression algorithms.
+Another way to reduce image sizes is by using new image formats like WebP and AVIF, which have better compression algorithms.

 {{ figure_markup(
   image="largest-contentful-paint-image-file-format.png",